Information Security

 Information Security Policy

-We have established an information security policy and information security management system to ensure the confidentiality, completeness, and availability of information assets, and also aims to achieve compliance of information operations and services by implementing information security risk management.
-In response to the expansion and diversity of the insurance business, we made information security internal controls and related regulations applicable to the entire company.
-As such, business units not only play the role of user, but also play the role of responsible unit and maintenance unit, which further enhances the Company's overall information security management.
+Based on the information security policy, KGI Life has established an Information Security Management System to advance our information security practices.
+The system ensures the confidentiality, integrity, and availability of information assets, as well as the compliance of information operations and services.
+In response to the expansion and diversity of the insurance business, we made information security internal controls and related regulations applicable to all units of the Company in 2021.
+As such, the units not only play the role of the user, but also serve as the responsible unit and maintenance unit, which further enhances the Company's overall information security management.

 Information Security Measures and Actions

-Participation in Information Security Joint Defense
+Participation in Joint Information Security Defense

-Establishing a Security Operation Center (SOC)
+Establish a Security Operation Center (SOC)

 System Backup and Incident Response Drills